September 16, 2024

 Myth 1: You just need to cut more calories

 When people hit a plateau, their first instinct is usually to cut even more calories.
+While eating fewer calories can help with weight loss initially, it is not always the best solution for breaking a plateau.
 But that’s not always the answer.

 Dropping your intake too low can backfire big time.